 However, passport holders who are eligible for a visa free entry into Iran don’t need a passport to exit the free zones and enter into Iran.

-Iranian Visa Fee
+Iranian Visa Fees

 Visa fee varies, and it depends on your country of origin, but typically, prices would range from 40 to 150€.
 Visitors traveling to Iran could easily get a visa with a 30 day expiration period, regardless you enter by flight or overland.

-How Safe is Iran for Tourists?
+Is Iran Safe for Tourists?

 Contrary to what you hear about Iran, it might be the safest country you’ve ever visited.
 For everyone who had step foot into this country raves about the friendly atmosphere, peaceful environment and hospitality of locals.
 The only way to find out about their friendliness is meeting with the locals in person.
 Regardless of your nationality, Iranians are welcoming and friendly.

 Iran is rich in history and culture.
 You’ll be blown away the country’s magnificent architecture, spectacular landscape, and exotic food.
 But, above all, you’ll be left astounded by the friendliness of the locals.
 This is indeed a country you can’t afford to miss.